eastman117/testing/Documentation/Signoffs/Power System.md

 A complete list of all components needed for the design must be given with the cost of each component and the total cost of the subsystem.
 The BOM should be a markdown table (excel tables can be copied and pasted directly into the markdown file and they will be automatically converted).

-## Revisions

-Each time that a signoff document is updated in response to faculty comments, the extended description must be filled in for the commit describing what was changed.